goDawgs18/Devils_Drop/README.md

 # Devils_Drop
 Ride down Devil's Drop if you dare!!!
+Play as a brave skiier that takes on the ride of their life!
 (EEP 520 final Project)

 ## Game Details:
 #### How to set up the game: